Derek Drymon

 Derek Drymon (born November 19, 1968) is an American animator, writer, storyboard artist, director, comedian, and producer.
-He has worked on numerous animated cartoon productions of the 1990s and 2000s, best known for his work on Rocko's Modern Life, SpongeBob SquarePants and Adventure Time.
+He has worked on numerous animated cartoon productions.

 Early life

 Derek Drymon was born in New Jersey.
 He attended Jefferson Township and Dover public schools as a child and enjoyed drawing and making comic books.
 Drymon graduated from Jefferson Township High School in 1987.
 Drymon attended the School of Visual Arts (SVA) in New York, where he majored in Illustration, sharpening his drawing skills and moving from still images to animation.
 He graduated from SVA in 1992.

 Career

 Drymon obtained an internship with Disney on the strength of his life drawings.

-Drymon was discovered by Nickelodeon in 1993.
+Drymon was discovered by Nickelodeon in 1992.
 He moved to California to work as an animator for Nickelodeon.
-In 1993, Drymon also began working as a storyboard artist and writer for Rocko's Modern Life.
-It was here he met two of his future employers, Tim Hill and Stephen Hillenburg; Hill was a writer, Hillenburg a co-producer and storyboard artist.
-In 1997, Hillenburg created SpongeBob SquarePants.
+In 1992, Drymon also began working as a storyboard artist and writer for Rocko's Modern Life.
+It was here he met five of his future employers, Chris Savino, Tim Hill, Mark O'Hare, Nick Jennings, and Stephen Hillenburg; Hill was a writer, Hillenburg was a co-producer and storyboard artist.
+In 1996, Hillenburg created SpongeBob SquarePants.
 Drymon performed many duties on SpongeBob, including being a writer on all episodes, the creative director, and, on his last season with the show, supervising producer.
 Drymon also worked on the Cartoon Network animated series Camp Lazlo.
 Drymon worked on Tim Hill's side project, the popular KaBlam! skit Action League Now!, as a storyboard artist.
 He also wrote the Emmy Award-nominated episode of CatDog "Doggone".

 Drymon met Stephen Hillenburg on the Nickelodeon cartoon Rocko's Modern Life.
 Hillenburg recalled Drymon as "one of the main people in the genesis of SpongeBob".
 Drymon teamed up with Hillenburg, Hill, and Nick Jennings who was also a companion from Nickelodeon.
 Drymon was the creative director for the first three seasons and became Supervising Producer in season 3 until being replaced by Paul Tibbitt starting in season 4.
 Along with Stephen Hillenburg, Drymon approved the writers' ideas and outlines for episodes and controlled the creative and production process on SpongeBob.

-Drymon was eventually promoted to Executive producer on television show Adventure Time, and become a lead writer for DreamWorks Pictures, and a director at Illumination Entertainment.
+Drymon was eventually promoted to Executive producer on television show Adventure Time, and become a lead writer and director for DreamWorks Animation, Illumination Entertainment, Sony Pictures Animation and Rovio Animation.
 During the first three seasons of SpongeBob, Drymon being creative director allowed him to work with executive story editor Merriwether Williams and the rest of the writing team.